-Dependent on the particular circumstance, a charge to either Stamp Duty or Stamp Duty Reserve Tax (SDRT) can arise whenever a covered warrant is exercised.
+Depending on the particular circumstances, a charge to either Stamp Duty or Stamp Duty Reserve Tax (SDRT) can arise whenever a covered warrant is exercised.

-Where upon exercise and settlement of a covered warrant, underlying securities are transferred and delivered to the warrant holder in exchange for consideration, such a transaction is regarded as a transfer on sale which may be subject to ad valorem stamp duty if an instrument of transfer is completed and executed, and the securities represent ‘stock or marketable securities’ as defined in SA1891/S122.
+- such a transaction is regarded as a transfer on sale which may be subject to ad valorem 0.5% Stamp Duty under Paragraph 3, Schedule 13 Finance Act 1999 if an instrument of transfer is executed and the securities are ‘stock or marketable securities’ (as defined in s122 FA1891).

 Stamp Duty Reserve Tax (SDRT)

 - a covered warrant in respect of underlying UK registered securities is exercised;

 - but settlement is capable only in the form of cash; then